-- 1. Students need to have a cumulative GPA of a 3.2 or higher and score at least an 18 on his/her PLAN test to enroll in online PSEO courses. - 2.
-Online PSEO courses taken by students may count toward the elective credits required to graduate.
-Courses that are not approved will not be granted Legacy credit. - 3.
-Each PSEO credit will count as .25 Legacy credit.
-Up to one Legacy credit per year can be earned through online PSEO. - 4.
-Juniors and seniors who are on track with graduation credits will be limited to one online PSEO class per semester.
-LCA students may only have one period per semester dedicated to online PSEO classes. - 5.
-Students will have a scheduled class period during which to work on the online PSEO class in the Media Center. - 6.
+- 1. Online PSEO courses taken by students may count toward the elective credits required to graduate.
+The online PSEO courses approved for Legacy students are located on the website under the Academics tab.
+Courses that are not approved may not be granted Legacy credit. - 2.
+Each PSEO credit will count as .25 Legacy credit. - 3.
+Juniors who are on track with graduation credits will be limited to one online PSEO class per semester.
+Seniors who are on track with graduation credits will be allowed to take two online PSEO classes per semester. - 4.
+Juniors will have a scheduled Study Hall during which to work on the online PSEO class, and seniors will have a scheduled Study Hall if they are only scheduled in two other classes at LCA. - 5.
 Students who successfully complete an online class will receive college credit at the University of Northwestern-St. Paul and high school credit on their Legacy transcript.
-There is no guarantee that your credits will transfer seamlessly to other colleges.
-However, UNW-SP credits are generally transferable, and they have developed classes for their PSEO program that have high transferability.
+There is no guarantee that the credits will transfer seamlessly to other colleges.
+However, UNW credits are generally transferable, and they have developed classes for their PSEO program that have high transferability.

-- 7. The grade earned in the online course will be calculated as a part of the cumulative LCA GPA.
-The "F" will also appear on the University of Northwestern-St. Paul's transcript. - 8.
-The start and end dates for the UNW-SP online PSEO classes do not coincide with the LCA semester dates.
-The student will be required to begin the class outside of school time and fulfill all deadlines set by the University of Northwestern-St. Paul. - 9.
-If students desire to drop their online PSEO course without consequences, it must be done within the first week of its UNW-SP start date. - 10.
-Students will be required to have a check-in meeting quarterly with the Guidance Counselor for accountability purposes. - 11.
-It is the family's responsibility to fill out the appropriate state PSEO and University of Northwestern-St. Paul forms and submit them by the deadline.
+- 6. The grade earned in the online course will be calculated as a part of the cumulative LCA GPA.
+If a student fails a PSEO online course, the "F" will appear on the Legacy transcript and be calculated into a student's GPA.
+The "F" will also appear on the University of Northwestern-St. Paul transcript. - 7.
+The start and end dates for the UNW online PSEO classes may not coincide with the LCA semester dates.
+The student will be required to begin the class outside of school time and fulfill all deadlines set by the University of Northwestern.
+If the student has been scheduled to work on the PSEO class in Study Hall and completes the class, they would then have a Study Hall. - 8.
+If students desire to drop their online PSEO course without consequences, it must be done within the first week of its UNW start date. - 9.
+Students will be required to have a check-in meeting quarterly with the Guidance Counselor for accountability purposes. - 10.
+Students need to have a cumulative GPA of 3.2 or higher and score at least an 18 on his/her PreACT test to enroll in online PSEO courses. - 11.
+It is the family's responsibility to fill out the appropriate state PSEO and University of Northwestern-St. Paul's forms and submit them by the deadline.
 These forms will be provided by the Guidance Counselor at Legacy.